mrtgm/notion-gcal-sync/README.md

 # notion-gcal-sync

-A simple script to do 2 way-sync between Notion calendar and Google Calendar, run on Cloudflare Workers.
+A simple script to do 2 way-sync between Notion calendar and Google Calendar using Cloudflare Workers.

-By default, it will sync all events in the next week, and run every minute.
-You can change the behavior by modifying `wrangler.toml`.
+By default, it will run every minute and try to sync all the events in the next 7 days.
+Due to the limitation of Notion API, it will only sync the 100 most recent events.

+You can change the interval by modifying the cron trigger of Cloudflare Workers.

 ## Prerequisites

 - Google Calendar
 - Notion
 - Cloudflare Workers
-  - KV
+  - KV - Store the cached events
-  - Cron
+  - Cron - Trigger the worker periodically

 ## Usage